 - without any tool

-1. How To Check Spark Plug Fire With A Spark Plug Tester
+1. How To Check If Lawn Mower Spark Plug Is Firing With A Spark Plug Tester

 A spark plug tester is a convenient and secure way to check plug ignition spark.
 You can consider an inductive ignition tester one of the most efficient tools to identify the issues regarding spark plug.